designer-edu/designer/docsrc/examples/firefighter.rst

     :language: python
     :lines: 6-14,22-25

-**Task 21**: Choose values for the blanks that will make the text appear at the top of the screen in a large font.
+**Task 21**: Choose values for the blanks that will make the text appear at the top-center of the screen in a large font.
 Refer to the :ref:`text<text>` documentation for guidance on the missing parameters.
+Hint: Use the ``get_width()`` function to get the width of the screen.

 ************************
 Collide Waters and Fires